-The ESFA Referees Branch had its inaugral season 2009, as an independent sub-committee of ESFA.
-Since its inception the Branch has grown to over 150 members and has achieved an average 85% coverage of ESFA matches regularly in season 2016.
+The ESFA Referees Branch had its inaugural season in 2009 as an independent sub-committee of ESFA and has now grown to over 165 members.
+Match coverage has been an average of 85% during seasons 2017 and 2018.

-The Branch is continually looking to expand its membership base and will hold courses in early 2017 for anybody who wishes to become a referee in the Eastern Suburbs.
-These courses will be announced on the ESFA website.
+The Branch is continually looking to expand its membership base and is holding courses in February and March 2019 for anybody who wishes to become a referee in the Eastern Suburbs.
+These courses are listed below and can also be found on the Play Football website.

-By completing a referee course with the Branch you will obtain a Level 4 Certificate in refereeing.
-To attend a Level 4 Course, you must have completed the Laws Of The Game Certificate online.
-This is just the first step in becoming a FIFA referee and the Branch aims to provide as many referees as possible with the opportunity to referee at the highest possible grade within the ESFA Competition and Football NSW Competition.
+By completing a referee course with the Branch you will obtain a Level 4 Referee certificate.
+This is just the first step in becoming a FIFA referee and the Branch aims to provide as many referees as possible with the opportunity to referee the highest possible competitions within ESFA and Football NSW.

 The Branch holds monthly meetings, fitness sessions, technical sessions and Assessors are allowing us to provide quality as well as quantity and assist our referees with continual education and skill training.

 Seniors and juniors are all welcome.
-Senior and female referees in particular are highly sought.
+Senior male and female referees in particular are highly sought after.

 Before attending the course you need to undertake the online FFA Laws Of The Game training module and bring your certificate to the course.